 than a true IgE allergy.
 It is important if you think you are allergic to complete a food diary to ensure you are not eliminating large groups of food unnecessarily.
 There are tips on how to make a Food Diary

-One of the allergens identified in onion are lipid transfer proteins
+One of the allergens identified in onion are Lipid Transfer Proteins

-which are panallergens with the potential to cause allergy over large groups of seemingly unrelated foods.
+(LTP), which are panallergens with the potential to cause allergy over large groups of seemingly unrelated foods.

 The other identified allergen is a profilin protein